CERP Glossary | Commission for Continuing Education Provider Recognition

 OBJECTIVE: Anticipated learner outcomes of a specific continuing dental education learning experience or instructional unit, stated in behavioral or action-oriented terms for the participant.

-PROFESSIONAL MEMBERSHIP ASSOCIATION: An organization of dental professionals formed for the purpose of advancing the dental profession and the oral health of the public through education and training, development and support of standards, and advocacy for the profession and the public interest.
+PROFESSIONAL MEMBERSHIP ASSOCIATION: An organization of dental or other healthcare professionals formed for the purpose of advancing the health of the public through education and training, development and support of standards, and advocacy for the profession and the public interest.

 PROGRAM PLANNING: The total process of designing and developing continuing education activities.
 This process includes assessing learning needs, selecting topics, defining educational objectives, selecting instructors/authors, facilities and other educational resources, and developing evaluation mechanisms.
 All steps in the program planning process should be aimed at promotion of a favorable climate for adult learning.

 PROVIDER: An agency (institution, organization, or individual) responsible for organizing, administering, publicizing, presenting, and keeping records for the continuing dental education program.
-The CDE provider assumes both the professional and fiscal liability for the conduct and quality of the program.
-If the CDE provider contracts or agrees with another organization or institution to provide facilities, instructor/author or other support for the continuing education activity, the recognized provider must ensure that the facilities, instructor/author or support provided meet the standards and criteria for recognition.
-The CDE provider remains responsible for the overall educational quality of the continuing education activity.
+The CE provider assumes both the professional and fiscal liability for the conduct and quality of the program.
+If the CE provider contracts or agrees with another organization or institution to provide facilities, instructor/author or other support for the continuing education activity, the recognized provider must ensure that the facilities, instructor/author or support provided meet the standards and criteria for recognition.
+The CE provider remains responsible for the overall educational quality of the continuing education activity.

-RECOGNITION: Recognition is conferred upon CDE providers which are judged to be conducting a continuing dental education program in compliance with the standards and criteria for recognition.
+RECOGNITION: Recognition is conferred upon CE providers which are judged to be conducting a continuing dental education program in compliance with the standards and criteria for recognition.

-STANDARDS AND CRITERIA FOR RECOGNITION: The criteria which applicant continuing dental education providers will be expected to meet in order to attain and then retain recognition status.
-(See RECOMMENDATIONS).
-The verbs used in the standards and criteria for recognition (i.e., must, should, could, may) were selected carefully and indicate the relative weight attached to each statement.
+RECOGNITION STANDARDS: The criteria which applicant continuing dental education providers will be expected to meet in order to attain and then retain recognition status.
+The verbs used in the ADA CERP Standards, Procedures, and Policies (i.e., must, should, could, may) were selected carefully and indicate the relative weight attached to each statement.
 Definitions of the words which were utilized in preparing the standards are:

 1. Must expresses an imperative need, duty or requirement; an essential or indispensable item; mandatory.